arjit-mahapatra/Connect-The-Plots-Scanner/README.md

 ### Important Notes for Render Deployment

-1. The backend service uses Docker and will automatically use the Dockerfile in the repository.
+1. The application is deployed as a single web service using Docker.

+2. The Dockerfile is configured to:
+   - Build the React frontend
+   - Set up the Python backend
+   - Serve both from the same origin

-2. The frontend service is configured to use the backend service's host, with HTTPS protocol.
+3. The backend server is configured to serve the frontend static files, eliminating the need for separate services.

-3. Both services are set to auto-deploy when changes are pushed to the repository.

-4. The health check endpoint at `/health` is used to monitor the backend service.
+4. The health check endpoint at `/health` is used to monitor the service.

+5. The service is set to auto-deploy when changes are pushed to the repository.

 ### Environment Variables